Anyolite/anyolite/README.md

 * [X] Improved testing script
 * [X] Added check for `RbValue` and `RbRef` to some macro methods
 * [X] Added ability to pass Ruby blocks via Crystal to Ruby function calls
+* [X] Added some internal methods to mruby to handle fibers
+* [X] Added some exception checking methods

 #### Bugfixes